Oakville Oilers Hockey Club

 The Oakville Oilers were created to address this development gap and provide parents and players with an alternative development model to the traditional rep system.

-During its three years of existence, the Oakville Oilers organization has become synonymous for high end player development in a family atmosphere.
+During its four years of existence, the Oakville Oilers organization has become synonymous for high end player development in a family atmosphere.

 How are we different?